Tellurium tetrachloride: Synthesis

 The reaction is initiated with heat.
 The product is isolated by distillation.

-Applications

-TeCl4 is of occasional interest in organic synthesis.
+Crude TeCl4 can be purified by distillation under an atmosphere of chlorine.

+Alternatively TeCl4 can be prepared using sulfuryl chloride (SO₂Cl₂) as a chlorine source.
+Yet another method involves the reaction of tellurium with sulfur monochloride (S2Cl2) at room temperature.
+This exothermic reaction rapidly forms white needle-like crystals of TeCl4.

+Reactions

+Tellurium tetrachloride is the gateway compound for high valent organotellurium compounds.
+Arylation gives, depending on conditions, Te(C6H4R)2Cl2, [Te(C6H4R)5]-, [Te(C6H4R)6](2-).

+TeCl4 has few applications in organic synthesis.
+Its equivalent weight is high, and the toxicity of organotellurium compounds is problematic.
+Possible applications of tellurium tetrachloride to organic synthesis have been reported.
 It adds to alkenes to give Cl-C-C-TeCl3 derivatives, wherein the Te can be subsequently removed with sodium sulfide.
 Electron-rich arenes react to give aryl Te compounds.
 Thus, anisole gives TeCl2(C6H4OMe)2, which can be reduced to the diaryl telluride.
+TeCl4 is a precursor to tellurium-containing heterocycles like tellurophenes.

+Heating a mixture of TeCl4 and metallic tellurium gives tellurium dichloride (TeCl2).